Former South Carolina Governor Nikki Haley Says South Carolinians Saw the Confederate Flag as 'Service' Before Dylan Roof 'Hijacked' It

 Related Stories

 Haley also spoke about how she felt the national media tried to connect the massacre to questions around racism, gun control and the death penalty.
-“And I really pushed off the national media and said there will be a time and place where we talk about it is but it is not now, we’re going to get through the funerals and respect them and we will have that conversation,” she said.
+“And I really pushed off the national media and said there will be a time and place where we talk about this is but it is not now, we’re going to get through the funerals we’re going to respect them, and we will have that conversation,” she said.

 “We had a really tough few weeks of debate, but we didn’t have riots.
 We had vigils,” Haley said.
 “We didn’t have protests.
 We had hugs.
 And the people of South Carolina stepped up and showed the world what it looks like to show grace and strength in the eyes of tragedy.”